awsdocs/amazon-redshift-management-guide/doc_source/spectrum-enhanced-vpc.md

 }
 ```

-For more information, see [IAM Policies for Amazon Redshift Spectrum](https://docs.aws.amazon.com/redshift/latest/dg/c-spectrum-iam-policies.html) in the *Amazon Redshift Database Developer Guide*\.
+For more information, see [IAM Policies for Redshift Spectrum](https://docs.aws.amazon.com/redshift/latest/dg/c-spectrum-iam-policies.html) in the *Amazon Redshift Database Developer Guide*\.

 ### Logging and auditing Amazon S3 access<a name="spectrum-enhanced-vpc-considerations-logging-s3"></a>